Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/SolutionDescription.md

 We show here an example dashboard that is built on top of the SQL Data Warehouse that collects all the information about the devices over time as well as the predictions that are made at each assembly line step.

-6. Related Resources
+5. Related Resources
 ==========================================
-A "playbook" for approaching predictive maintenance problems, which can be considered to include use cases such as that discussed within this solution, is published [here](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance) and includes detail on how to [prepare data sources](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance#data-preparation), create features, and [set up a machine learning model](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance#modeling-techniques).
+A playbook for approaching predictive maintenance problems, which can be considered to include use cases such as that discussed within this solution, is published [here](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance) and includes detail on how to [prepare data sources](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance#data-preparation), create features, and [set up a machine learning model](https://docs.microsoft.com/en-us/azure/machine-learning/cortana-analytics-playbook-predictive-maintenance#modeling-techniques).

 There is also a modelling guide published in the format of a Jupyter notebook written in R [here](https://gallery.cortanaintelligence.com/Collection/Predictive-Maintenance-Modelling-Guide-1) and some details on how to think about evaluating predictive maintenance models [here](https://blogs.technet.microsoft.com/machinelearning/2016/04/19/evaluating-failure-prediction-models-for-predictive-maintenance/).